-S1 (n < 5% of estimated spawners) therefore, no comparisons could be made as to the composition of spawners in these reaches.
-Combined, these four omitted reaches comprised only 13% of the spawning in the basin in 2018.
+There was an increase in the proportion of hatchery-origin spawners (pHOS) across all reaches in 2019 compared to the 10 years preceding Chief Joseph Hatchery (Figure 24).
+However, few carcasses were recovered in reaches 01, 02, and 04(n < 5%) of estimated spawners) therefore, no comparisons could be made as to the composition of spawners in these reaches.
+Combined, these three omitted reaches comprised only 10.9% of the spawning in the basin in 2019.
 Basin means (average pHOS) were used for these reaches in all subsequent analyses.
-Hatchery-origin spawners comprised 33% of the spawn escapement estimate in the U.S. portion of the Okanogan, which was the highest pHOS observed since 2012 (0.45) (Table 20).
-After corrections for hatchery fish effectiveness assumptions (0.80 relative reproductive success rate for hatchery-origin spawners) the effective pHOS for 2018 was 0.28, which was above the five-year average (0.18) (Table 21).
-Despite this single year increase, the five-year average is currently meeting the biological objective for pHOS (<0.3) (Figure 26).
+Hatchery-origin spawners comprised 52% of the spawn escapement estimate in the U.S. portion of the Okanogan, which was the highest pHOS observed since 2011 (also 0.52) (Table 18).
+After corrections for hatchery fish effectiveness assumptions (0.80 relative reproductive success rate for hatchery-origin spawners) the effective pHOS for 2019 was 0.47, which was well above the five-year average (0.29) (Table 19).
+Despite this single year increase, the five-year average is currently meeting the biological objective for pHOS (<0.3) (Figure 25).